 Stacking close-up filters is a common way to get more dynamic shots.
 While using a +1 will magnify things a little bit, it’s usually not enough.
 Stack multiple filters, or the entire set (usually consisting of +1,+2, and +3 or +4), and you’ll be reaching magnification values of +7 to +10.
 This is where things get interesting.
 By using the full set stacked atop one another, it’s possible to really get into that sweet-spot of macro shooting in which the tiniest objects are expanded to ludicrous levels.

 Let your imagination run free.
 Try to think of tiny things to which you’ve never paid much attention.
 Bugs, interesting textured objects, plants, body parts (preferably attached to people you know), and toys are great places to start.
 These examinations of often-overlooked subjects can result in the most interesting and halting macro shots around.

-When choosing what set to buy, find the filter thread diameter of whatever lens the filters will mount to and purchase a set of that diameter, the same as you would with a polarizing filter or UV filter.
-Be sure not to confuse diameter with focal length.
+When choosing which close-up filter set to buy, find the filter thread diameter of whatever lens the filters will mount to and purchase a set of that diameter, the same as you would with a polarizing filter or UV filter or lens cap.
+Be sure not to confuse filter diameter with focal length.
 If your kit consists of many lenses with different diameters, the best course of action is to buy your close-up lens set to fit the largest diameter lens in your kit, and use step-up adapter rings to fit them on your smaller lenses.

 Close-up filters are a fantastic way to get into the exciting world of macro photography without breaking the bank.
 More than any other type of filter, these sets open up an entirely new world of photography.
 They offer a chance to see things in a completely different way, and create a world in which the tiniest objects can be dominant subjects.
 Lightweight, inexpensive, and versatile, close-up filters are an overlooked products that should be in every photophile’s camera bag.